 - A. The Place Strategy:

 - the size of the settlement and the number of centres; and

 - the long-term place vision.

 - B. The character of the settlement:

 - defined countryside borders;

 - the topography;

 - landscape setting and green gateways;

 - historic setting and settlement pattern; and

 - the key views into and out of the settlement.

 - C. The character of the neighbourhood/urban design zone:

 - the character appraisal of the neighbourhood pattern;

 - typical density;

 - key landmarks;

 - movement and pedestrian gateways; and

 - key views within the settlement.

 - D. The public and private realm:

 - streets, spaces and movement corridors:

 - movement routes of people and wildlife;

 - public space network;

 - private gardens; and

 - green infrastructure.

 - E. The character of the site:

 - street pattern;

 - style of buildings;

 - building lines and orientation of buildings; and

 - materials used.

 - 10.7.
 Figure 12 establishes the key 'Urban Design Principles' expected to be applied by developers to enhance existing places and create successful new places in the borough.
-They are informed by CABE's 'By Design' principles and mutually reinforce the principles set out in the Urban Design Assessments, the Residential Character and Conservation Area Appraisals and Policies CS10-13 on design and Policies CS28-32 relating to using resources efficiently (section 18).
+They have been informed by the Commission for Architecture and the Built Environment's 'By Design' principles and mutually reinforce the principles set out in the Urban Design Assessments, the Residential Character and Conservation Area Appraisals and Policies CS10-13 on design and Policies CS28-32 relating to using resources efficiently (Section 18).